 Why Supporting Care Matching Matters

 The need to support care matching stems from real, documented disparities in health outcomes for BIPOC and other underrepresented groups.
-Latinx and Black women are three times more likely to suffer from complications during childbirth, and Black women are two to three times more likely than White women to die from five medical complications that are common causes of maternal death.
-The differences also extend to sexual identity and mental health, as LGBTQI+ individuals are over 30% and 23% more likely to feel hopeless or consider suicide, respectively.
+Latinx and Black women are three times more likely to suffer from complications during childbirth, and Black women are two to three times more likely than white women to die from five medical complications that are common causes of maternal death.

 There’s mounting evidence that many of these disparities are alleviated when patients and providers share the same backgrounds.
 A Stanford University study pairing Black patients and doctors identified several benefits to matching, including: